-It is for you to determine whether the accommodation[s] requested by the plaintiff [is] [are] reasonable.
+It is for you to determine whether the accommodation[s] requested by the plaintiff [name] [is] [are] reasonable.

 A reasonable accommodation does not include changing or eliminating any essential function of employment, shifting any of the essential functions of the employment to others, or creating a new position for the disabled employee.